-Transportation Planning's core responsibility is to plan and develop projects and programs that identify how and where the City invests in its transportation system to ensure that growth is sufficiently accommodated and that travel options are available to support a viable and active community.
+Transportation Planning's core responsibility is to plan and develop policy and programs that identify how and where the City invests in its transportation system, to ensure that growth is sufficiently accommodated and to support viable and active communities by providing for all travel options.

 Transportation planning staff is responsible for leading the City's transportation grant program which is focused on implementing the City's Transportation Improvement Program and economic development goals.
 Staff is also responsible for managing capital projects and programs for the Public Works department along with coordinating with outside agencies on proposed projects within the City of Vancouver.